What is on the packing list?

 What is a typical day at Eliteam?

 ELITEAM offers a variety of Camps & Clinics.
 Depending on the program and location, the schedule will vary.
 Overall, however, we follow a very structured program each day.
-We feel the kids do best with a focused, busy schedule and limited free time.
+We feel the kids do best with a focused, busy (and fun!) schedule and limited free time.

 World Cup Overnight Camps-